Zimbabwelsh/AscRtainShiny/under_the_hood.md

 We have written explainers on why inferring from relationships from hospitalised patients may be subject to collider bias [[1](https://www.hdruk.ac.uk/news/we-should-be-cautious-about-associations-of-patient-characteristics-with-covid-19-outcomes-that-are-identified-in-hospitalised-patients/),[2](https://rss.onlinelibrary.wiley.com/doi/10.1111/1740-9713.01413)].
 For the purposes of explanation here, let's assume that there is no interaction between the selection processes for smoking and COVID-19 into a hospitalised sample.
 That is, the selection forces acting on an individual who both smokes and has COVID-19 are equal to the sum of their constituent $\beta$ estimates.

 To estimate plausible selection processes, we must input figures for $p_S$ (the proportion of the population sampled), $p_A$ (the population prevalence of smoking), and $p_Y$ (the population prevalence of COVID-19).
 We are exploring the chance of generating an OR of 0.17 under a null true relationship, thus there is no relationship between smoking and COVID-19, and so $p_{AY}$ is simply $p_Ap_Y$.
 We take $p_A$ from a population prevalence estimate of smoking in China (27.7%) [[3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6546632/)].
 We also assume COVID prevalence in the population at this point was 10%.
 Finally, we must provide a value for $p_S$.
-This is the strongest assumption, as we are unsure what fraction of the target population the 5023 individuals in the meta-analysis constitute, although for the purposes of this demonstration we will assume this represents 0.001 of the target population.
+This is perhaps the strongest assumption, as we are unsure what fraction of the target population the 5023 individuals in the meta-analysis constitute, although for the purposes of this demonstration we will assume this represents 0.01 of the target population.

 ### AscRtain Input